mousemke/flounder/README.md

     onOpen              : function( e, valueArray ){},
     onSelect            : function( e, valueArray ){}
     options             : dataObject,
+    placeholder         : 'Please choose an option',
     search              : true
 }
 ```

+`classes`- (object) Contains configurable classes for various elements.
+The are additional classes, not replacement classes

+`defaultValue` - (string) Sets the default value to the passed value but only if it matches one of the select box options

+`defaultIndex` - (number) Sets the default option to the passed index but only if it exists

+`multiple` - (boolean) Determines whether it is a multi-select box or single

+`multipleTags` - (boolean) Determines how a multi-select box is displayed

+`multipleMessage` - (string) If there are no tags, this is the message that will be displayed in the selected area when there are multiple options selected

+`onClose` - (function) Triggered when the selectbox is closed

+`onComponentDidMount` - (function) Triggered when the selectbox is finished building

+`onInit` - (function) Triggered when the selectbox is initiated, but before it's built

+`onOpen` - (function) Triggered when the selectbox is opened

+`onSelect` - (function) Triggered when an option selectbox is closed

+`options` - (array) Options to build in the select box.
+Can be organized various ways

+`search` - (boolean) Determines whether the select box is searchable

 Building the select box